SHAMONTEK/SHAMONTEK/README.md

-# 👑 Welcome to Knight-Hybrid Labs
-Hi, I’m @SHAMONTEK
+Hi, I, Shamonte Knight, welcome you.

-Building at the edge of art, engineering, and identity.
+Here, we could be building at the edge of art, engineering, and identity.
 This repo is the evolving archive of real, living projects that blend utility and design.
+I successfully manage my ai's to build/code, with my finger and ideas!!
+That means you can too!

-I use buts to build/code, I implement -> test -> design -> then share the magic!
+I implement -> test -> design -> then share the magic!

 ---